gdi3d/beautiful-jekyll/_posts/2021-04-29-linux-files-permission-chmod-numbers.md

 1. User: The user who owns the file.
 2. Group: Users belong to groups.
 Users in the same group also own the file.
-3. Others: Permissions for users that are not the owner of the file and don't belong to the group.
+3. Others: Permissions for users that are not the owners of the file and don't belong to the group.

 # Example
 Let's assume that your username is *mary* and you run an *ls* on your home folder